yzhong1985/yzhong1985.github.io/_posts/2018-07-17-worldcup2018-marked.md

 ---
 layout: post
-title: 又是一届世界杯 2018
+title: My comments on Worldcup 2018
 date: 2018-04-22 22:18:20 +0800
 description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
-img: worldcup.jpg
 tags: [soccer, life, worldcup]
 ---